abcde117/my_own_study_of_llm/README.md

 ## Limitations

-- The quality of generated text is limited and often repetitive or semantically weak.
+The quality of generated text is limited and often repetitive or semantically weak.

-- The reward model is a crude proxy and doesn’t reflect real human preferences.
+The reward model is a crude proxy and doesn’t reflect real human preferences.

-- PCA projection causes loss of precision during generation.
+PCA projection causes loss of precision during generation.

-- Sentence-level rewards do not align well with token-level training signals.
+Sentence-level rewards do not align well with token-level training signals.

-- FFT-based position encoding (if used) performs worse than RoPE or learned embeddings.
+FFT-based position encoding (if used) performs worse than RoPE or learned embeddings in terms of stability and control in large-scale generation.

-> This project is a **proof of concept** on what can be done with only a model, a tokenizer, and open-source tools — not a production-ready system.
+This project is a proof of concept on what can be done with only a model, a tokenizer, and open-source tools — not a production-ready system.

 ---